mines-erds/course-overviews/558_CourseOutline.md

 ### 6. Analyze and critique results of machine-learning results for earth-resource data
 **Summative assessments:**
+- Week 6 report
-- Week 6 exercises ??
+- Week 6 reflection

 #### Subtheme:
 - How fancy does your ML need to be?
   - Formative assessments:
-    - Week 6 discussion on supervised ML architectures, and if 80% is good enough
+    - Week 6 discussion on supervised ML architectures, and when 80% is good enough